connorcinna/stonks-website/README.md

-# hack-gt6-stonks
+# stonks-website

-Visual representation of stocks in real time of different companies, viewable in Oculus VR, rendered in Unity
+Visual representation of stocks in real time of different companies, website written with Django, script written in Python using IEXFinance API.